delbusque/Projects/the-movie-database/README.md

 ##### Used techniques - JavaScript, React, HTML & CSS

-    TODO: Persist data on Refresh with LocalStorage Pagination on fetched results from API
+    TODO: Pagination on fetched results from API